Eleven-Z/rhino/README.md

 A directory is used as the input of a load operation.
 It is possible that one or more files in that directory are bad files (for example, corrupted or bad data caused by compression).
 A directory is used as the input of a load operation.
 The current user may not have permission to access any subdirectories or files of that directory.
 The current Pig implementation will abort the whole Pig job for such cases.
 It would be useful to have option to allow the job to continue and ignore the bad files or inaccessible files/folders without abort the job, ideally, log or print a warning for such error or violations.
 This requirement is not trivial because for big data set for large analytics applications, this is not always possible to sort out the good data for processing; Ignore a few of bad files may be a better choice for such situations.
-We propose to use ¡°Ignore bad files¡± flag to address this problem.
+We propose to use "Ignore bad files" flag to address this problem.
 AvroStorage and related file format in Pig already has this flag but it is not complete to cover all the cases mentioned above.
 We would improve the PigStorage and related text format to support this new flag as well as improve AvroStorage and related facilities to completely support the concept.
-The flag is ¡°Storage¡± (For example, PigStorage or AvroStorage) based and can be set for each load operation respectively.
+The flag is Storage based (For example, PigStorage or AvroStorage) and can be set for each load operation respectively.
 The value of this flag will be false if it is not explicitly set.
 Ideally, we can provide a global pig parameter which forces the default value to true for all load functions even if it is not explicitly set in the LOAD statement.

 [HIVE-5207: Support data encryption for Hive tables](https://issues.apache.org/jira/browse/HIVE-5207)

 For sensitive and legally protected data such as personal information, it is a common practice that the data is stored encrypted in the file system.
 To enable Hive with the ability to store and query the encrypted data is very crucial for Hive data analysis in enterprise.
 When creating table, user can specify whether a table is an encrypted table or not by specify a property in TBLPROPERTIES.
 Once an encrypted table is created, query on the encrypted table is transparent as long as the corresponding key management facilities are set in the running environment of query.
 We can use hadoop crypto provided by HADOOP-9331 for underlying data encryption and decryption.
 As to key management, we would support several common key management use cases.
 First, the table key (data key) can be stored in the Hive metastore associated with the table in properties.
 The table key can be explicit specified or auto generated and will be encrypted with a master key.
 There are cases that the data being processed is generated by other applications, we need to support externally managed or imported table keys.
 Also, the data generated by Hive may be consumed by other applications in the system.
 We need to a tool or command for exporting the table key to a java keystore for using externally.
-To handle versions of Hadoop that do not have crypto support, we can avoid compilation problems by segregating crypto API usage into separate files (shims) to be included only if a flag is defined on the Ant command line (something like ¨CDcrypto=true).
+To handle versions of Hadoop that do not have crypto support, we can avoid compilation problems by segregating crypto API usage into separate files (shims) to be included only if a flag is defined on the Ant command line (something like -Dcrypto=true).

 [AVRO-1371: Support of data encryption for Avro file](https://issues.apache.org/jira/browse/AVRO-1371)